 Cultural Fund and Reading Australia Officer Nicola Evans says, “We are thrilled to be offering financial support to these creators, each of whom is so unique in their practice, so that they can really commit time and focus to their projects.
 The Create grant ensures projects with potential to offer ground-breaking and new insights to the creative community will be completed to a high standard.”

-The next round for the Create grant is now open.
+Create grants are now open for application.
 For more information and to apply, click here.